Thammasat University Professor

-Pavida Pananond, PhD, teaches International Business at Thammasat Business School, Thammasat University.
+Pavida Pananond, PhD, is Professor of International Business at Thammasat Business School, Thammasat University.

 Picking up the pieces and preparing for the future after the economic and social ravages wrought by the coronavirus (Covid-19) pandemic cannot start soon enough.
 For Thailand and Southeast Asia more broadly, pre-pandemic imperatives of economic upgrading for higher value-added jobs and industries are now compounded by new Covid-induced dilemmas of rising unemployment and labour abundance.
 Addressing this double whammy of economic challenges requires policy responses that are nuanced, fair and forward-looking in trying to achieve multiple objectives after the virus subsides.